freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 480.1

 Use the terminal (not the psql one) to make your file executable.
 Do that with the `chmod` command.
-Add `+x` and `bike-shop.sh` to the command and press enter.
+Add `+x` and `bike-shop.sh` to the command so your file can be executed.

 #### HINTS